ah-pasila/running-routes/README.md

 In the Running Routes Helsinki App, a user can create an account and login.
 After this, the user can save routes, maps, running times and reviews.

 It is possible to browse saved routes, maps and reviews.
-The user can check route information, reviews and times which he/she saved from his/her personal view.
+The user can also check route information, reviews and times which he/she saved from his/her personal view.

 Delete (=updating visibility of rows) and admin role functionalities were unfortunately not implemented in the final version.
 I'm interested in hearing advice how to get UPDATE-based delete functionality up and running (it seems I did not find proper formulation of the command).